 Several studies, most of which have not been peer reviewed yet, examined the effectiveness of the antibodies produced in response to vaccines against the British variant, and demonstrated with tests conducted on cell cultures that the blood serum derived from vaccinated people is able to neutralize the British variant in an effectiveness similar to that demonstrated against the original strain, or slightly lower - but not in a manner that prevents the vaccine from working against it.
 A testament to that is the success of the vaccination drive in Israel - as the main variant still spreading through Israel is the British one.

 Some of these studies, along with other studies, examined whether the antibodies that were produced in response to vaccines were effective against the South African and Brazilian variants.
-Several studies, which have not been peer reviewed, showed that serum derived from vaccinated people is able to neutralize both variants in a lesser manner (numbers indicate a 5 to 12 times lower effectiveness).
-Another study, that is yet to be peer reviewed, looked into the effectiveness of a single vaccine dose to people who have contracted COVID-19.
+Several studies, which have not yet been peer reviewed, as well as a study appearing in Cell, showed that serum derived from vaccinated people is able to neutralize both variants in a lesser manner (numbers indicate a 5 to 12 times lower effectiveness).
+However, the Cell paper showed that the Pfizer vaccine was 3.6 times more effective than the Astra-Zeneca vaccine, a finding suggesting that mRNA vaccines might be more effective against the South African variant than other vaccines.
+Another study, that is yet to be peer reviewed, investigated the effectiveness of a single vaccine dose to people who have contracted COVID-19.
 The results presented a 1,000 -fold increase in the level of neutralizing antibodies effective against the original strain of the coronavirus, as well as the South African strain - and even against the first SARS virus - in a cell culture test.

 All the studies conducted in Israel and around the world so far show that mRNA vaccines are safe and effective in reducing infection and morbidity rates of the original strain as well as its different variants.
 If you have access to the vaccine and have not done so yet, go get vaccinated without delay!